 We realised early on that ease of adoption was key to service teams using our platforms.
 We invested a lot of time researching potential blockers to adoption across the platforms and prioritised features based on user needs.

-These common platforms are now used by nearly a thousand services around government.
+These common platforms are now used by thousands of services around government.
 They save tax-payer money and offer a better experience for users.
 They also save the teams building government services a lot of time, allowing them to focus on the problems bespoke to their service.

 Identifying and promoting the benefits